Graduate Financial Aid

 Federal regulations specify that federal financial aid recipients must be U.S. citizens, U.S. nationals, or eligible non-citizens (U.S. permanent residents who have an alien registration card).

 Financial aid recipients must:

-- Be deemed eligible to participate in financial aid programs, which also means the student must not be in default on any prior Federal Stafford Loans.
+- Be deemed eligible to participate in financial aid programs, which also means the student must not be in default on any prior Federal Direct or Stafford Loans.

-- Be accepted and matriculated into a degree or certificate program.
+- Be accepted and matriculated into a degree or CAGS program.

 - Be making satisfactory academic progress, as outlined in the University catalog.

 A student’s financial need is the cost of attendance minus the expected family contribution (EFC).
 Students may not receive financial aid in excess of their cost of attendance.
 The Financial Aid Office fully acknowledges that due to limited resources, it may not be able to meet a student’s need, but will provide assistance with alternative financing programs.